A podcast from Family Services of the North Shore

 Episode 10: How Validation Builds Self-Compassion for People with Eating Disorders

-Our Director of Community & Provincial Programs including Jessie’s Legacy Eating Disorders Prevention and Awareness Program, Laurie Kohl, leads us through an insightful and informative conversation with Dr. Josie Geller, Clinical Psychologist and Director of Research in the Eating Disorders Program at St. Paul’s Hospital.
+Our Director of Community & Provincial Programs including the Embody Eating Disorders Prevention and Awareness Program, Laurie Kohl, leads us through an insightful and informative conversation with Dr. Josie Geller, Clinical Psychologist and Director of Research in the Eating Disorders Program at St. Paul’s Hospital.
 Together they explore how validation builds self-compassion for people living with eating disorders, referring to Dr. Geller’s research focused on individuals with lived experience.
 Specifically, they look at levels of validation, the building blocks of self-compassion as well as the barriers to self-compassion.
 Their conversation is anchored in the ways parents, caregivers, and professionals can provide support, along with examples of how to do this.

 Episode 10